Table of Contents

 - If you’re looking for a Tube amplifier and have some money to spend on a top model, then we suggest the G20 from Revv.
 This is a 20-watt valve amp that also has built-in Two Notes speaker impulses.
 It’s a high-gain amplifier with some amazing tech built in!

 In order to connect your guitar to your amplifier, you will need instrument cables.
-These are specially made cables that carry the signal from your guitar to your amp without losing any sound quality.
+These are specially made cables that carry the signal from your guitar to your amp.
+All without losing any sound quality.
 They are typically made with shielded copper wires and are very durable.

 You will need at least one instrument cable to connect your guitar to your amplifier’s input.
 But we recommend keeping a spare around, just in case one fails.
 If you are also going to be using effects pedals, then you will need an extra cable or two in order to connect it properly.

 When buying cables, make sure to get the best quality you are able to.
 This way, you will get a better signal transfer and low noise.
-Cheap cables will also pick up unwanted noise, so avoiding this when playing the electric guitar is important.
+Cheap cables will also pick up unwanted noise.
+Avoiding this when playing the electric guitar is important.

 Picks are small, thin pieces of material that you use to strum the electric guitar strings.
 They come in all sorts of shapes, sizes, and thicknesses.
 And they are typically made from materials such as celluloid or nylon.